SEServerExtender/EssentialsPlugin/README.md

 Options:
 - InformationEnabled - This allows you to turn Information commands off or on
 - InformationItems - This lets you define information commands.
-Defining them is pretty straightforward: SubCommand is the command that a user types after /info to show the information.
-SubText is the text displayed when they run the command.
-IntervalSeconds is how many seconds in rotation the message will be broadcasted to all players without having to use the /info command.
-And enabled allows you to disable items individually.
+Defining an item is pretty simple.
+  - Enabled - Enable / Disable this information item
+  - IntervalSeconds - The amount of time it takes for this item to be broadcasted publically.
+Set to 0 to not have it broadcast
+  - SubCommand - The command a user types to view this information item
+  - SubText - The actual text that is displayed with this item is queried using the /info command or broadcasted.
+You may use the %name% tag which gets replaced by the user's name.

 Automated Join Messages for new and old players
 -----------------------------------------------